-Why bother with localization for game UI design?
+Why bother with game UI localization?

 First of all, what constitutes the UI in video and mobile games?